-364. Similarly, for those changing from the new cash basis to the earnings basis, any "adjustment income" on changing is spread over six years.
+375. For barristers changing from the cash basis to the earnings basis, any "adjustment income" on changing is spread over six years.
 If a barrister retires within these 6 years, he or she can continue to take advantage of the spreading provisions.